Toffoli gate

 In logic circuits, the Toffoli gate, also known as the CCNOT gate ("controlled-controlled-not"), invented by Tommaso Toffoli in 1980 is a CNOT gate with two control bits and one target bit.
-That is, the target bit (third bit) will be inverted if the first and second bits are both 1.
+That is, the target bit (third bit) will be inverted if and only if the first and second bits are both 1.
 It is a universal reversible logic gate, which means that any classical reversible circuit can be constructed from Toffoli gates.
 There is also a quantum-computing version where the bits are replaced by qubits.

 Description

 The truth table and permutation matrix are as follows (the permutation can be written (7,8) in cycle notation):